Rusty Santos: Career

+Santos began his career in New York City, where he began recording his own music.
+There, he made friends with Dave Portner and Noah Lennox of Animal Collective and co-produced the band's breakthrough Sung Tongs to critical acclaim.
+He also recorded Prospect Hummer, Animal Collective's collaborative EP with British folk singer Vashti Bunyan; the release led to Bunyan's signing with FatCat Records and recording Lookaftering, her first album of new material since 1970.
+Santos issued his official debut, The Heavens, in 2004.
+Released on United Acoustic Recordings (UUAR), the album was co-produced with Dave Portner.
+His second studio album, Eternity Spans, features a guest appearance by Momus, whose album Ocky Milk Santos produced the initial Berlin sessions earlier in the year.

-In the summer of 2007, he started another recording project with Mina Ohashi, which eventually led to Santos, Ohashi and Lee founding the band The Present in April 2008.
-They released their debut World I See in following June on Lo Recordings and the Japanese label Easel Records.
-According to Santos, the album was entirely written and recorded in Stream-of-consciousness-style.
-The Present toured the UK and Europe in the end of 2008 and summer of 2009.
-In June they released the follow-up The Way We Are.
-In 2010, the duo shifted their focus to dance music influenced primarily by Chicago house, ghetto house, juke, and footwork.
-They released a collaboration with DJ Rashad in early 2013.
-In 2015 they released the LP "FSG" is now released on Group Tightener Records followed by the EP "Break the Dawn" on Styles Upon Styles records.
+In the summer of 2007, Santos began a recording project with Mina Ohashi, professionally known as Fayray, which led to Santos, Ohashi, and Lee founding the band The Present in April 2008.
+They released their debut, World I See, in June of the same year on Lo Recordings and the Japanese label Easel Records.
+According to Santos, the album was written and recorded entirely in a stream-of-consciousness style.
+The Present toured the UK and Europe in late 2008 and the summer of 2009, before releasing their sophomore effort The Way We Are that same year, with the group becoming a duo.
+In 2010, they shifted towards dance music influenced by Chicago house, ghetto house, juke, and footwork, releasing a collaboration with DJ Rashad in early 2013.
+In 2015, they released the album FSG on Group Tightener Records followed by the EP Break the Dawn on Styles Upon Styles.

-From 2015 - 2019 Santos traveled extensively working in Beijing, China with the bands Chui Wan, producing their albums "The Landscape the Tropics Never Had" and "EYE" for Maybe Mars Records, and mixing the self-titled album by the band Nova Heart.
-In Lisbon, Portugal, he met the artist Dino d'Santiago and co-wrote and co-produced with Seiji the song "Nos Funana" for the artist's first album on Sony Portugal.
-After that he met the artist LIZZ in Mexico City, co-producing her debut single "Embalao" with Sebastian Sartor for Aftercluv/UMLE.
-He co-produced the artist Jackie Mendoza's LovHZ EP and that same year Santos reunited with Noah Lennox recording and co-producing the Panda Bear album "Buoys" released on Domino records.
-This was followed in 2019 with the single "playing the long game" that was produced by Santos, Lennox, and Sebastian Sartor.
+From 2015 to 2019, Santos worked internationally.
+In Beijing, he produced the band Chui Wan's albums The Landscape the Tropics Never Had and EYE for Maybe Mars Records, and mixed the self-titled album by Nova Heart.
+In Lisbon, he met the artist Dino d'Santiago and, with Seiji, co-wrote and co-produced the song "Nôs Funaná" for his first album on Sony Portugal.
+In Mexico City, he met the artist LIZZ and co-produced her debut single "Embalao" with Sebastián Sartor for Aftercluv/UMLE.
+He also co-produced Jackie Mendoza's EP LuvHZ.
+In 2018, Santos reunited with Noah Lennox, recording and co-producing the Panda Bear album Buoys for Domino Records.
+This was followed in 2019 with the single "Playing the Long Game", produced by Santos, Lennox, and Sartor.

-In 2022, he released the album High Reality.
-The following year, he released New Wave In California, which included collaborations from Panda Bear and Jackie Mendoza.
+In 2022, Santos released the album High Reality and New Wave In California the following year, which included collaborations with Panda Bear and Jackie Mendoza.
+In February 2026, he released the solo album Psycho Horses and supported it with a run of shows across the southwestern United States.